stratworld/strat/docsSrc/markdown/Guides/Advanced Sales Service.md

 Stateless compute is all fun and games, but almost all real web software has a persistence layer.
 For this tutorial we'll be using a DynamoDB database.
 If you're not familiar, [DynamoDB](https://aws.amazon.com/dynamodb/) is a managed NoSQL database available on AWS.
 DDB backs most AWS services and therefore a substantial portion of the internet--its one of the rare technologies made for massive scale that's still user friendly and practical at smaller workloads.

 We'll need to load in the AWS SDK.
-Create a package.json file and past this content inside:
+Create a package.json file and paste this content inside:

 ```json
 {